logicalclocks/hops-docs/docs/user_guide/tensorflow/horovod.rst

     :scale: 100
     :align: center
     :figclass: align-center

-Step 2.
+**Step 2**.
 Append the relative path of your dataset to the root path.
 Assuming you uploaded a file named train.tfrecords in the Resources dataset.
 The path pointing to that particular dataset would then be.

 ::